Ulrikcar/SQLBolt-solutions/README.md

 Welcome to my Progress on my SQLBolt project!

-This repository will include my solutions to SQLBolt (https://sqlbolt.com/) "a series of interactive lessons and exercises designed to help you quickly learn SQL right in my browser".
+This repository will include my solutions to [SQLBolt] (https://sqlbolt.com/) _"a series of interactive lessons and exercises designed to help you quickly learn SQL right in my browser"_.

 ## Repository structure